Learn how to apply for or renew a disability parking permit including vehicle placards, plates, decals, and tabs.

 How and how often you must renew depends on the type of permit you have.

-You must renew your permanent disability placard every 5 years.
-We will send you a renewal notice 45 days before the expiration date.
+You must renew your and/or your dependent's permanent disability placard every 5 years.
+We'll send you a renewal notice 45 days before the expiration date.

-Have your doctor fill out the "Healthcare provider" section and provide you with a new original, signed prescription.
+Have your doctor fill out the "Healthcare provider" section of the renewal notice and provide you with a new original, signed prescription.
 We do not accept photocopies of prescriptions.

 Disabled vehicle plates and tabs for individuals